Alexisvt/graphql-playground/graphql-shorthand-sample/README.md

 ## State of the project

-This project is on hold, currently es failing, I won't work on this sample anymore since the problems that I found was to difficult to resolve using the method that I use for defining the schema
+This project is on hold, currently es failing, I won't work on this sample anymore since the problems that I found was to difficult to resolve using the method that I use for defining the schema.

 ## TODO